Course Title: Compile production schedules

 National Element Code & Title:

-1.1 Analyse and interpret resource schedules to confirm resources required for each stage in the production process.
+1.1 Analyse resource schedule to identify internal and external resources required for each stage in the production process

-3.1 Ensure schedules are accurate, comprehensive and presented clearly.
+3.1 Confirm the schedule is accurate, comprehensive and presented clearly

 Details of Learning Activities